Current Student Bios

 Jenée Wilde is in the English Ph.D. program with a structured emphasis in Folklore.
 Her research interests include contemporary American literature and popular culture, sexual identity and representation, sexual subcultures, fairy tales, and queer theory.
 Her essay titled “Queer Matters in The Dark Knight Returns, Or Why We Insist on a Sexual Identity for Batman” will be published in the forthcoming book, Batman Meets the Academy.
 She also has presented the essay at the 2009 Popular Culture Association national conference and at the University of Oregon’s Understanding Superheroes conference.
 In Spring 2010, she received the Bruce Abrams LGBT Award for her essay “Torchwood and Bisexual Representation.”
 She is currently doing fieldwork with polyamory and bisexual groups.
 She has an MFA in creative nonfiction writing from Goddard College and a BA in English and Journalism from Boise State University.

-Holly Yates is a second year graduate student in the Folklore Program, and also holds an M.A. in English Literature and Language from St. Mary’s University in San Antonio, Texas.
+Holly Yates is a third year Master’s student in the Folklore Program, and also holds an M.A. in English Literature and Language from St. Mary’s University in San Antonio, Texas.
 Her main interests are feminist writings and Vietnamese culture, but she also has a strong passion for fantasy and science fiction literature.
-Her current focus is examining Vietnamese folk narratives and traditions, as well as examining how these traditions are still relevant to the Vietnamese Americans who have created communities in the United States
+Her current focus is examining Vietnamese folk narratives and traditions, as well as examining how these traditions are still relevant to the Vietnamese Americans who have created communities in the United States.